Search results for:

 It will copy the files (which will be quick on a fresh install and take quite some time if there's lots of content) to the public_html or addon domain root.

-Step 5: Log into wp-admin and make sure everything copied right.
+Step 5: Log in to wp-admin and make sure everything is copied right.
 Observe the Settings -> General and Settings -> Permalinks specifically to make sure it all looks right.

 Step 5: Navigate to your website at its new location.
 Click around and make sure all the links work.